Classic Sage & Sausage Stuffing – Homemade Holiday Side Dish

 Preheat oven to 350°F. Grease a 9×13-inch baking dish.

-Spread bread cubes on a baking sheet and toast 10–12 minutes until lightly crisp.
+Spread bread cubes on a baking sheet and toast for 10–12 minutes until lightly crisp.

 In a large skillet, cook sausage over medium heat until browned.
 Remove and set aside.

-Stir in sage, thyme, salt, pepper, and paprika.
-Cook 1 minute.
+Stir in sage, thyme, salt, pepper, and paprika; cook 1 minute until fragrant.

-In a large bowl, combine toasted bread cubes, sausage, and the sautéed vegetables.
+In a large bowl, combine toasted bread cubes, sausage, and sautéed vegetables.

-Pour 2 1/2 cups of broth over the mixture and toss gently.
-Add more broth if needed — stuffing should be moist but not soggy.
+Pour 2½ cups broth over the mixture and toss gently.
+Add more broth as needed — stuffing should be moist but not soggy.

-Stir in lightly beaten eggs until mixture is evenly coated.
+Stir in the beaten eggs until evenly coated.

-Transfer stuffing to the baking dish and cover with foil.
+Transfer stuffing to the prepared baking dish and cover with foil.

-Bake 30 minutes covered, then remove foil and bake an additional 10–15 minutes until golden on top.
+Bake for 30 minutes covered, then uncover and bake an additional 10–15 minutes until golden on top.

 Garnish with parsley and serve warm.